cmu-argus-2/FSW-mainboard/README.md

 # Flight Software for the PyCubed Board (Argus-1)

 The repository contains the current flight software stack for the **Mainboard** of Argus-1.
 Argus-1 is a technology demonstration mission with the goal of:
-- Demonstrating Visual-Inertial Orbit Determination (A&OD) on a low-cost satellite (devoid of any GPS or ground involvement)
+- Demonstrating Vision-based Orbit Determination (A&OD) on a low-cost satellite (devoid of any GPS or ground involvement)
 - Collecting a dataset of images of the Earth to further efforts in CubeSat visual applications.
 - Demonstrating efficient on-orbit ML/GPU Payload processing